Curriculum

 - To make sure that all children leave the academy as confident mathematicians.

 We believe that every child has the potential to become a confident and successful mathematician.
 During their time here, the children will develop their fluency and learn how to reason and problem solve effectively and efficiently.
 Using these skills to solve real life problems will help them succeed with mathematical challenges in the future.
-We help children develop the tools they need so they are ready for the challenges of secondary school and beyond.
+At Blackthorns Primary Academy we will help children develop the tools they need so they are ready for the challenges of secondary school and beyond.

 Mathematical Vocabulary